ORESoftware/hr4R/README.md

 I debated whether to include this, but I think it's easier to reload the servercode and then when you get the idea, you can try the clientside second.

-in app.js, at the root of the project, we have this:
+in our canonical app.js, at the root of the project, we have this:

 ```javascript